Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion

-with $\mIsn \equiv \left\langle P_0^2\Isn\right\rangle/\Pms$ the sky-averaged value of $\Isn$. $\Repsi$ is the residual map $\RP_i$ that one would observe if polarization angles were everywhere constant in each light cone.
+Here, $\mIsn \equiv \left\langle P_0^2\Isn\right\rangle/\Pms$ denotes the sky-averaged value of $\Isn$.
+The map residual $\Repsi$ represents what would be observed if the polarization angles were constant across each light cone.
 It maps the variations of the spectral properties of aligned grains, independently of the magnetic field structure, while $\RP_i$ mixes both.